 Great War at Sea players always want more ships, and Triple Alliance gave them that.
 The background posits a more intense naval arms race in the Mediterranean basin than actually occurred (thus making Italian participation on the Triple Alliance side more likely), with France, Italy and Austria-Hungary all laying down and completing the classes of early dreadnought battleships that each navy contemplated but none of them actually built (the Austrians sort of did, but went with a very conservative semi-dreadnought design instead of the more powerful and innovative small turbine-powered dreadnought alternative proposal).

-I found Triple Alliance to be a very satisfying project: it looked good, the scenario/story interaction flowed well, and I thought it brought a lot more play value to its core game, Great War at Sea: Mediterranean with plenty of battleship-on-battleship action.
+I found Triple Alliance to be a very satisfying project: it looked good, the scenario/story interaction flowed well, and I thought it brought a lot more play value to its core game with plenty of battleship-on-battleship action.
 Players want to use their battleships, but the actual history doesn’t provide all that many opportunities.
-I’ve tried to use our alternative history expansions and historical studies (like High Seas Fleet) to remedy that.
-Along with more battleship action, Triple Alliance carried a good bit of history, too.
-Even so, we’re going to rebuild it for one simple reason: Great War at Sea: Mediterranean has gone out of print, and is being replaced by Mediterranean Ultimate Edition.
+I’ve tried to use our alternative history expansions and historical studies to remedy that.

 Given the choice, I would have simply kept re-printing Triple Alliance and kept enjoying its strong sales – the first edition remains a fine product and one that I’m proud to have written, designed and published.
 But with the advent of the new Mediterranean Ultimate Edition, that wasn’t an option any longer.
 The book had to change to match the new core game.
-The additional background and scenarios make an already strong product that much better, and I’m glad we have the chance to present them.
+The additional background and scenarios allow us to replace an already strong product with a much better one.

-Don’t wait to put Triple Alliance on your game table!
+Don’t wait to put Secret Treaties on your game table!
 Join the Gold Club and find out how to get it!